Canadian company Eastwood produces a range of replicas and reissues of 50s and 60s pawnshop prizes.

 Take a look on the website and you'll see such cheesy six-string genius as the Wandre Deluxe, the Hi-Flyer and the Ichiban.
 We love these guys!

-Jack White in the video for The Raconteur's Steady As She Goes.
+The Airline Town & Country Deluxe is a replica of the vintage guitar played by Jack White in the video for The Raconteur's Steady As She Goes.

 Thanks to Jack's patronage the original guitars are now worth a small fortune, so Eastwood's reissue is our only chance of flying on this particular Airline.